withastro/docs/src/pages/en/core-concepts/framework-components.md

 Each framework has its own patterns for nesting: `children` props and [render props](https://reactjs.org/docs/render-props.html) for React and Solid; `<slot />` with or without names for Svelte and Vue, for example.

-Note, Astro components are always rendered to static HTML, even if any included framework components are hydrated.
-This means attribute passing patterns from the Astro component to framework components that require client runtime behaviour will not work.
-For example you can't pass React "render props" or named slots.
+Note: Astro components are always rendered to static HTML, even when they include framework components that are hydrated.
+This means that you can only pass props that don't do any HTML rendering.
+Passing React's "render props" or named slots to framework components from an Astro component will not work, because Astro components can’t provide the client runtime behavior that those patterns require.

 ## Can I Hydrate Astro Components?